AbdullahSerdar/Embedded_Linux_IMX8MP/README.md

-# EmbeddedLinux_IMX8MP
+# Embedded_Linux_IMX8MP

 [EN]I aimed to lay the foundation of a ground control station using Embedded Linux.
 During this process, I wanted to demonstrate how structures such as adding layers and cross-compiling are built.
+The shared code in the project will work only to a limited extent if used as-is.
+The purpose of this page is to provide a foundation for the Embedded Linux system.

 [TR]Embedded Linux kullanarak bir yer kontrol istasyonunun temellerini atmayı hedefledim.
 Bu süreçte, katman ekleme ve çapraz derleme gibi yapıların nasıl oluşturulduğunu göstermek istedim.
+Projede paylaşılan kodları hazır olarak kullandığınızda çalışması oldukça azdır.
+Bu sayfanın amacı Gömülü Linux sistemi için bir temel oluşturmaktır.

 I recommend you watch the tutorial given by Murat Boyar for Yocto.(https://www.youtube.com/playlist?list=PLlKf4EyiSijBz9dsXVGe7a-R6wJCvSRXt)